Tebdon1/QuidvisSkillsTest/README.md

 Please make the demostration look as professional as possible with a menu for the three options.

-## Do not take more that 2 hours
+## Please do not spend more than 3 hours on this test.

-Please do not take more than 2 hours to complete the test.
+There is no need to complete all the tasks in the test so please only spend more time if you want to.